 Most children have fears or worries of some kind.
 But if you’re concerned about your child’s fears, worries or anxiety, it’s a good idea to seek professional help.

-Finding professional help and treatment for children with anxiety
+Professional help and treatment for children with anxiety

 You can seek professional information and advice from several sources:

-- your child’s school counsellor
+- your child’s teacher at preschool or school, or a school counsellor

-- your child’s GP or paediatrician (who might refer you to a child psychologist)
+- your child’s GP or paediatrician, who can refer you to an appropriate mental health practitioner

 - your local children’s health or community health centre

-- a specialist anxiety clinic (present in most states).
+- a specialist anxiety clinic (present in most states)

-Financial support for children with anxiety
+Financial support for children with anxiety disorders